Light curtain

 A light curtain.
 When a beam of infrared light is broken, a safety function is activated.

 A light curtain is a safety device that detects when a beam of infrared light has been broken by a person passing through an area.

-Light curtains, now more commonly known as opto-electronic devices, are used to safeguard personnel in the vicinity of moving machinery with the potential to cause harm such as presses, winders and palletisers.
+Light curtains, now more commonly known as Electro-sensitive protective equipment (ESPE), are used to safeguard personnel in the vicinity of moving machinery with the potential to cause harm such as presses, winders and palletisers.
 Light curtains can be used as an alternative to mechanical barriers and other forms of traditional machine guarding.
 By reducing the need for physical guards and barriers, light curtains can increase the maintainability of the equipment they are guarding.
 The operability and efficiency of machinery can also be improved by the use of light curtains by, for example, allowing easier access for semi-automatic procedures.

 History

 The concept was first introduced as a "light barrier" by German inventor Erwin Sick in 1972 when he formally described this device in a patent application as: